-- Major foreign currencies can easily be exchanged in banks and exchange offices. - Cash can be withdrawn from ATMs, which are widely available in bigger cities. - Credit cards like Visa and Mastercard and many international debit cards are widely accepted. - Use TransferWise when transferring money abroad.
+• Major foreign currencies can easily be exchanged in banks and exchange offiices.

+- Cash can be withdrawn from ATMs, which are widely available in bigger cities. - Credit cards like Visa and Mastercard and many international debit cards are widely accepted.

+• Use Wise (formerly TranserWise) when transferring money abroad.
 It saves you a lot of money on bank charges.
-The company was started by young Estonian entrepreneurs and is now supported by Sir Richard Branson!
+The company was started by young Estonian entrepreneurs.